keeganl/ctci/README.md

-# ctci
-## Repository for the problems from Cracking the Coding Interview
+# Repository for the problems from Cracking the Coding Interview